 Ontario Superior Court Document Rejection Information

 For matters in litigation, most documents are required to be filed with the Ontario Superior Court.
 However, the Court struggles to accept routine filings, as indicated by their own data, below.
-Additionally, as shown, the percentage of documents rejected increased on a year over year basis at almost every courthouse.
+Additionally, as shown, the percentage of documents rejected continues to be very high and runs at close to 40% in Toronto.
 This means more time and expense is required for a mundane, low value added task, and such expense is ultimately borne by the public.

 The routine rejection of documents (to ‘enforce the Court rules’), would itself appear contrary to Court rules, specifically:

 Ultimately, documents can be rejected for any reason (or no reason).
 Some highlights are below:

 Some days, the Court just doesn’t like electronic signatures.

 Other days, a word that should (dating from the time documents were prepared by typewriter) be underlined, isn’t.

 Requiring Duplicate Materials

 Sometimes, the court thinks there are multiple claims, and insists upon multiple filings (in each file), though there is in fact only one claim…

 Or, the court will insist that when one person in a married couple is served (for both), that two Affidavit of Service Documents be submitted (instead of one listing both names).